bootsareme/Lilliputian/README.md

 ```
 JMP 123 - Jumps to lines 123.
-JMP X - Jumps to value stored in X.
+JMP x - Jumps to value stored in x.
 ```
 This can be used in conjunction with CHECK statements to create while or for loops.
 Here is a simple for loop statement that prints the integers from 1 to 10.

 ```
-SET i = 1
+SET i := 1
-SET a = 10
+SET a := 10
-SET m = 0
+SET m := 0
 ARITH i + m
 MOV m -> STDOUT
 CHECK 2 a!=m